nwcourses/nwcourses.github.io/COM421/week1.md

     Now try and add new elements "Android" and "iOS" to the end.
 What do you have to do?

+#### Further exercise, not covered in class

-3. Finally, think about adding a member into the middle of the list.
+Finally, think about adding a member into the middle of the list.
 Remember the ordered list of names:

         - Alex Acland
         - Bonnie Black